davidkhala/database/tinkerpop/cosmos/README.md

 https://learn.microsoft.com/en-us/azure/cosmos-db/gremlin/introduction
-- Both vertices and edges are stored as JSON documents.

 - Vertices require a partition key
 - You can find your partition key of sample app by
     1. Select `Data Explorer(数据资源管理器)`